Korean Air Flight 803: Accident

 Flight 803 was a scheduled international passenger service from Seoul, South Korea to Tripoli, Libya with intermediate stops in Bangkok, Thailand and Jeddah, Saudi Arabia.
 There were a total of 18 crew members and 181 passengers, mostly South Korean workers, who were returning to Libya for construction work after their home leave.
 The weather at the time of the accident consisted of heavy fog and visibility was between 100 and 800 ft.
-Nevertheless, in such circumstances, the flight crew decided to continue the approach.
-On approach to runway 27, the DC-10 dropped below the glide path, then at 7:05 (according to other data - 7:30), it crashed into two buildings, broke into three sections, and burst into flames.
+Despite the circumstances, the flight crew decided to continue the approach.
+At 07:05, while on approach to runway 27, the DC-10 dropped below the glide path, struck two buildings, broke into three sections, and burst into flames.
 90% of the on-board fatalities were attributed to the fire, with the remaining 10% attributed to impact shock The accident site was in an orchard 1.5 mi short of runway 27.
-80 people (70 passengers and four crew members) died in the accident, including six people on the ground.
+80 people were killed in the accident: 74 occupants of the aircraft (70 passengers and four crew members) and six people on the ground.

 There were 189 South Koreans, seven Libyans, and three Japanese nationals on board Flight 803.
 Two South Korean companies, Daewoo and Donga Construction Co, had multiple South Korean employees on board.